Miyawa-x/Auto_StuWifi/readme.md

 #### 3. Automation (Optional but Recommended)

-You can wrap this script in a macOS **Shortcuts** app automation to trigger it silently whenever you connect to `STUwifi`.
+You can wrap this script in a macOS **Shortcuts** app to record your Keyboard ShortCut, or use "Automation"(MacOS 26 and above) to trigger it silently whenever you connect to `STUwifi`.

 <a id="ios-guide-en"></a>